The Bankrate promise

-When applying for a credit card (or any credit, for that matter), chances are very good that there will be a box for your Social Security number.
+When applying for a credit card (or any credit, for that matter), the odds that you will run into a box for your Social Security number are quite high.
 But what if you don’t have one?
 Can you still apply?
 More importantly, will you be accepted?
 Read on to find out more.

 Is an SSN necessary to get a credit card?